-Mission Shakti: EC seeks active transcript of Modi's speech, will analyse urgency of it
+Mission Shakti: EC sets up committee to probe whether PM's address to nation violated poll code

 Earlier in the day, the prime minister announced India had demonstrated the capability by shooting down a live satellite, describing it as a rare achievement that puts the country in an exclusive club of space superpowers.
 India is only the fourth country to have such a specialised capability after the US, Russia and China.While opposition alleged that PM Modi is violating model code of conduct, BJP hailed it as a huge success.
 Mamata Banerjee said that they are lodging a complaint with EC.
 Mayawati accused PM of playing politics over it whereas Congress President Rahul Gandhi wished PM Modi Happy Theatre Day.

-Issues related to national security and disaster management do not fall under the ambit of the model code of conduct, sources in the Election Commission said Wednesday.
+Issues related to national security and disaster management do not fall under the ambit of the model code of conduct, sources in the Election Commission said on Wednesday.
 They were responding to queries on whether Prime Minister Narendra Modi's announcement of India's successful demonstration of anti-satellite missile capability violated the poll code.

 "The Cabinet Committee on Security (CCS) had met.
 Decisions taken by it and issues such as disaster management do not fall under the model code of conduct and require no prior nod," a functionary said.
 Prime Minister Narendra Modi on Wednesday announced that India had demonstrated anti-satellite missile capability by shooting down a live satellite, describing it as a rare achievement that puts the country in an exclusive club of space super powers.